AhmadHasbyBik/Netflix_Page_FrontEnd.NextJS/README.md

 6.Add the movie carousel: The movie carousel is one of the key components of the Netflix website front-end.
 This can be achieved by using the Material UI Carousel component.
 The carousel can be populated with movie images and information using the Material UI Card component.

-7.Design the footer: The footer section of the Netflix website can be designed using the Material UI BottomNavigation component.
+7.Design the footer: The footer section of the Netflix website can be designed using the Material UI Bottom Navigation component.
 This component provides a customizable navigation bar that can be used to display social media links, terms of service, and other footer content.

 8.Create pages: Next.js allows you to create pages that can be easily navigated to using client-side routing.
 You can create a home page, movie details page, and other necessary pages for the Netflix website.